One Love (New Edition album)

+The album earned largely positive review from music critics who praised its production though some were critical with New Edition's shift in sound.
+One Love debuted at number twelve on the US Billboard 200 and number five on the Billboard's Top R&B/Hip-Hop Albums chart.
+It was preceded by lead single "Hot 2Nite," which peaked at number 35 on the US Hot R&B/Hip-Hop Songs chart.
+New Edition ultimately asked to be released from their Bad Boy contract amid disagreements with Combs on One Love's creative direction.

 Background

 By 2002, New Edition were performing as the quintet of Ralph Tresvant, Ricky Bell, Ronnie DeVoe, Michael Bivins and Johnny Gill, but they hadn't recorded a new studio album since 1996's Home Again.
 After having successfully fought to get out of their long-term contract with MCA Records (in which they eventually won back all their masters from the albums they recorded for that label), the re-energized group signed with Bad Boy Records the same year.
 However, it took nearly two years for the album to be released, as the group struggled with Sean Combs, Bad Boy CEO, over creative control.
 The album, titled One Love, was finally released in November 2004.

 Critical reception

 Rob Theakston from Allmusic found that "Diddy's production house has the magic touch and comes up with another winner of a record, One Love [...]
 The production is focused, mature, and fitting for a group with the members nearing their forties, even when the lyrics aren't [...]
 All in all, it's a cohesive statement and another victory for a group with such a publicly documented and tumultuous career.
 It's also another jewel in the crown for Bad Boy, but here's hoping Diddy gets the guys back in the studio immediately.
 Seven years between New Edition records is far too long and is inexcusable."
 PopMatters editor Mark Harris wrote that "the end result is that youngsters today will likely view this album as just another generic pop/hip-hop/R&B Bad Boy release – along the lines of 112 – and those old enough to remember New Edition may see it as a too-hip bastardization of the group's original sound.
 If they do dismiss it, though, they'll be missing out on a gratifying journey down memory lane.
 Misplaced hip-hop swagger aside, old fans and newcomers alike should find plenty to "love."